andrei1021/ml/README.md

 ```

 ## Environment prerequisites
-- **Python**: 3.10, 3.11, or 3.12. scikit-learn wheels are not yet available for 3.14 on Windows, so builds may fail with
-  `PermissionError` or Meson-related errors when attempting to compile from source.
+- **Python**: 3.10–3.14 are supported.
+The model code now uses only NumPy/Joblib for training and serving, so no compiled scikit-learn wheels are required.
 - **Pip**: use `python -m pip` if `pip` is not on your PATH.
-- **Windows quick fix for scikit-learn Meson errors**:
-  1. Uninstall Python 3.14 if present and install Python 3.12 from https://www.python.org/downloads/windows/ (enable "Add to PATH").
-  2. Upgrade packaging tools: `python -m pip install --upgrade pip setuptools wheel`.
-  3. Force binary wheels to avoid source builds: `python -m pip install --only-binary=:all: scikit-learn==1.5.2 numpy==2.1.1 pandas==2.2.3 joblib==1.4.2 fastapi==0.115.2 uvicorn[standard]==0.30.6`.
+- **Binary wheels first**: prefer binary wheels to avoid compilation on Windows: `python -m pip install --upgrade pip setuptools wheel` followed by `python -m pip install --prefer-binary -r requirements.txt`.
-  4. If you still see Meson/ninja attempts, clear the cache and retry: `python -m pip cache purge` then rerun step 3.

 ## Getting started
-1. Install dependencies (ensure you are on Python 3.10–3.12):
+1. Install dependencies (works on Python 3.10–3.14):
    ```bash
    python -m pip install --upgrade pip setuptools wheel python -m pip install --prefer-binary -r requirements.txt